One Tank Travels: Heber Springs

-Scratched on a side border was a quote from freelance writer Georgie McIrvin of Heber Springs.
-It read, “Everybody ought to have to go to Heber Springs before they go to Heaven so it won’t be such a shock.”
+“Everybody ought to have to go to Heber Springs before they go to heaven so it won’t be such a shock.” — Freelance writer Georgie McIrvin of Heber Springs

-World-class resorts, hotels, motels, and campgrounds can be found to suit any budget.
-I’ve had fine meals at Lindsey’s Resort on the Little Red River and at the Red Apple Inn Resort, but there are plenty of other places to try also, whether you’re looking for fried catfish or steak.
+World-class resorts, hotels, motels and campgrounds can be found to suit any budget.
+I’ve had fine meals at Lindsey’s Resort on the Little Red River and at the Red Apple Inn, but there are plenty of other dining options, whether you’re looking for fried catfish or a juicy steak, a buzzing downtown coffee shop or patio seating by the river.

-Heber Springs has some excellent events, like the annual World Championship Cardboard Boat Races (July 28 this year), and the city’s annual holiday lights show.
+It has some excellent events, like the annual World Championship Cardboard Boat Races and the city’s annual holiday lights show.